MetaLLMix : An XAI Aided LLM-Meta-learning Based Approach for Hyper-parameters Optimization: Results

 \subsection{Performance comparison with traditional HPO methods}

 Table~\ref{tab:hpo_comparison} reports the evaluation results of our proposed MetaLLMiX framework in comparison with RS and BO, using its optimal LLM configuration to demonstrate the framework’s effectiveness with an appropriate model selection.
+Figures~\ref{fig:hpo_comparison_grid} and~\ref{fig:llm_comparison_grid} illustrate the performance of the MetaLLMix approach using different LLMs across multiple datasets.

 To assess the impact of different language models on MetaLLMiX performance, we evaluated nine open-source LLMs across all medical imaging datasets presented previously.
 The comparative results are reported in Table \ref{tab:llm_analysis}.